Yasakhan: Reception

 M. Suganth of The Times of India opined that "We get a longwinded lecture on being human and helping others and for a moment, we think we are not in a movie theatre but in a seminar hall".
-Baradwaj Rangan of The Hindu wrote that "The characters are underdeveloped.
+Baradwaj Rangan wrote for The Hindu, "The characters are underdeveloped.
 The scenes have no punch.
 There’s not one believable moment".
-A critic from Maalaimalar called the film "different".
+A critic from Maalai Malar called the film different.
+Malini Mannath of The New Indian Express wrote, "With a screenplay that is loosely etched, incidents lacking any depth and jumpy narration, there are hardly any scenes to keep you hooked".